bbotsch301-cloud/Ecclesia_Basilikos/replit.md

 ## Overview

 The New Covenant Trust is a modern, responsive website focused on teaching spiritual freedom and sovereignty within the Christian faith.
-The platform aims to educate visitors about covenant relationships with Christ, expose counterfeit systems, and provide resources for believers to understand their true identity and inheritance.
-The site features educational content, video teachings, practical resources, and a comprehensive contact system for community engagement.
+The platform has been transformed into a comprehensive **student platform** with user authentication, course enrollment, and secure access to educational materials.
+The site educates visitors about covenant relationships with Christ, exposes counterfeit systems, and provides structured learning paths for believers to understand their true identity and inheritance through biblical education.

+## Recent Changes (August 21, 2025)

+✓ Transformed educational center into full student platform ✓ Implemented user registration and authentication system
+✓ Added PostgreSQL database with course management
+✓ Created enrollment system for structured learning
+✓ Set up object storage for secure file downloads
+✓ Added sample courses and downloadable resources
+✓ Maintained exclusive use of King James Version (KJV) scriptures

 ## User Preferences